stepper-motor/stepper_motor/docs/MANUAL.md

 * Most Rails apps already have a perfectly fit transactional, durable data store - the main database
 * The devloper should not have intimate understanding of DB atomicity and ActiveRecord `with_lock` and `reload` to have step workflows
-* It should not be necessary to configure a whole extra service (liek Temporal.io) just for supporting those workflows.
-A service like that should be a part of your monolith, not an external dependency communicated with using complex, overkill dependencies such as gRPC.
+* It should not be necessary to configure a whole extra service (like Temporal.io) just for supporting those workflows.
+A service like that should be a part of your monolith, not an external application.
+It should not be necessary to talk to that service using complex, Ruby-unfriendly protocols and interfaces like gRPC.

 So, StepperMotor aims to give you "just enough of Temporal-like functionality" for most Rails-bound workflows.
 Without extra dependencies, network calls, services or having to learn extra languages.
 So let's dive in.